About Us hydrogenfuelsystems Hydrogen Generator kits.

 Gen 20 systems mounted in steel enclosures 32cm x 38cm x 29 cm- ideal engines 8 liter and above

 What Drives Us

-As an educator / teacher / research Scientist for the past 35 years I have attained knowledge which I use to develop a alternative fuel system to help reduce the environmental stress on our fragile planet.
-As a parent of 6 children , I put my extensive education to use into protecting the environment my young family will inherit.
+As an West Australian Physics and Chemistry teacher / research Scientist for the past 35 years I have attained knowledge which I use to develop a alternative fuel system to help reduce the environmental stress on our fragile planet.
+As a parent of 6 children , I put my education to use into working to protect the environment my young family will inherit.
 I see that reducing pollution due to the incomplete combustion of fossil fuels is a major risk to my childrens planet and lifestyle.
-Furthermore this pollution problem can be partially rectified by introducing Hydrogen fuel technology.
-Finally I wish to protect my family, as any father does, and see that my HFS systems is internationally accepted and used.
+Furthermore this pollution problem can be rectified by introducing Hydrogen fuel technology.
+Over the past 10 years my HFS systems are internationally accepted and used.
 HFS systems will provide the people of the world with:

 a) a better fuel supply option ,

 b) a safer option,

 d) a cheaper option than indiscriminately burning fossil fuels….

 e) a more reliable fuel supply than the petro-chemical industry